ayomie/news-classifier-model/README.md

 4. Create new environment using `virtualenv venv`
 5. Activate the new environment using `source venv/bin/activate`
 6. Install dependencies/libraries using `pip install -r requirements.txt`
+7. Install nltk dependencies using `python -m nltk.downloader wordnet averaged_perceptron_tagger punkt stopwords`
-7. Start the notebook using `jupyter lab`
+8. Start the notebook using `jupyter lab`